Merzasphor/MWSE/docs/source/types/tes3light.md

 ### `script`

+*Read-only*.
 The script that runs on the object.

 **Returns**: